Birmingham

 The pub is a Regency period, Grade II listed building in the historic Gun Quarter.
 The tap house of Two Towers Brewery, which is located at the rear, sharing a courtyard drinking area.
 Brewery tours available by arrangement.
 Range of Two Towers ales available with occasional guest ales.
 It is a small, pleasant, back street pub just off the City’s inner ring road and a five minute walk from Snow Hill Station.
 There is one large bar at the front with snug seating areas and a smaller separate room at the rear.
 Regular events include a Student Night on Monday with a quiz, Open Mic on Wednesday, Karaoke on Saturday and live music on a Sunday.

-Chinese and Mongolian food, cooked in the on-site kitchen, provides an affordable and enjoyable option for eating.
+Thai food, cooked in the on-site kitchen, provides an affordable and enjoyable option for eating.

 • Harborne Club Telephone(0121) 427 1638 39 Albany Road Birmingham B17 9JX